jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/QuickStarts/CSharp-hand-text.md

 ## Prerequisites

 - You must have [Visual Studio 2015 or later](https://visualstudio.microsoft.com/downloads/).
 - You must have a subscription key for Computer Vision.
-You can get a free trial key from [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=computer-vision).
-Or, follow the instructions in [Create a Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to Computer Vision and get your key.
+You can get a free trial key from [Try Cognitive Research Technologies](https://azure.microsoft.com/try/cognitive-services/?api=computer-vision).
+Or, follow the instructions in [Create a Cognitive Research Technologies account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to Computer Vision and get your key.
 Then, [create environment variables](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#configure-an-environment-variable-for-authentication) for the key and service endpoint string, named `COMPUTER_VISION_SUBSCRIPTION_KEY` and `COMPUTER_VISION_ENDPOINT`, respectively.

 ## Create and run the sample application